 The body of the hammer candlestick pattern, as usual like any other candlestick pattern in trading, represents the gap between the starting and ending prices, and the shadow displays the highest and lowest prices for the time duration.
 Some specific features of the Hammer Candlestick pattern are:

-It is a typical bullish reversal candlestick pattern.
+It is a typically bullish reversal candlestick pattern.

 The lower shadow is longer, while the real body is smaller, following an almost a ratio pattern of 2:1.

-Hammer candlestick patterns will occur after the cryptocurrency have seen some price decline.
+Hammer candlestick patterns will occur after the cryptocurrency has seen some price declines.

 The price usually starts moving up after the hammer, this is technically known as “confirmation”.

-Hammer Candlestick pattern is indicative of potential price reversal for the cryptocurrency in question.
+Hammer Candlestick pattern is indicative of a potential price reversal for the cryptocurrency in question.

-Hammer Candlestick pattern is more effective in formulating cryptocurrency trading strategies, when they are preceded with at least three or more declining candles.
+Hammer Candlestick patterns are more effective at formulating cryptocurrency trading strategies when they are preceded by at least three or more declining candles.

 The most important thing that a Hammer Candlestick pattern signifies to the crypto traders is that, a bottom-line has been established, the downtrend could be over now, and the short positions could be covered.